rubenVillalvazo/rust_experiments/README.md

-# New Gessing game experiment in rust
+# New Gessing game experiment in Rust